 - Closing – undertaking activities needed to formally complete the project.

 Project manager responsibilities

-Project management is recognized as a distinct business function within an organization and project managers have a specific role in and responsibilities for realizing their projects’ aims.
-The project manager will define and run the project, lead the project team and decide how to approach the work based on factors including the type of project, the business’ needs and the expertise of colleagues working on the project.
+Project management is recognized as a distinct business function within an organization and project managers have a specific role and responsibilities for realizing their projects’ objectives.
+The project manager is responsible for day-to-day management of the project: designing plans and other management products, leading the project team, authorizing work packages, monitoring progress against the baseline, responding to risks and issues, and escalating to the higher level of management when needed.

 Project manager skills

-Project managers are responsible for realizing the projects they work on, so they need a wide range of skills including good verbal and written communication, leadership, planning, problem solving, time management and negotiation.
+Project managers are responsible for realizing the projects they work on, so apart from typical project management skills they need a wide range of soft skills including good verbal and written communication, leadership, influencing, problem solving, team building and negotiating.
 As the project manager role now goes beyond basic implementation of the project plan, they also need good customer relations and business skills in addition to their traditional capabilities.